org9711/abon/README.md

 * Admin - Orders - Consider splitting/filtering/sorting
 * Admin - Orders - How long each stage of the process takes
 * Admin - Orders - Map of where orders are

+* Validation to allow users to change their form answers
 * Products - Checkout - Remove all database changes when user closes popup or page
 * Admin - Orders - Ability to change order contents
 * Admin - Products - Upload image to server
 * Products - Checkout - Allow users to select ideal delivery time for orders